School Uniform and Dress Code

 Hairstyles: hair should be tidy, clean and suitable for a working environment, e.g. no hair dyed in unnatural colours; no hairstyles representing cults/gangs e.g. Mohican, Goth etc.; no hair shaved or lined or dyed in strips, patterns, initials etc. Long hair must be tied back for practical subjects.

 Make-up: if used at all, should be light, discreet and not excessive.
 We discourage the use of ‘fake tan’.
-Coloured nail varnish is not allowed.
+Coloured nail varnish and false nails are not allowed.

 Piercings and tattoos: facial and visible body piercings are not allowed.
 Covering up piercings with plasters is not a solution – please do not arrange piercings to coincide with term dates as pupils will be asked to remove inappropriate studs in line with policy.